shaoweilin/shaoweilin.github.io/_posts/2021-03-23-biased-stochastic-approximation-for-latent-processes.md

 title: Biased stochastic approximation for latent processes
 ---

+We apply biased stochastic approximation to optimize the variational objective for latent processes.
+Using this technique, we prove under some regularity conditions that the learning algorithm converges to a local minima.

 ### How do we train a Markov process using biased stochastic approximation?

 In [KMMW19], the authors studied biased stochastic approximation in the case where the stochastic updates are Markovian.